Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - Buy starters in mauville game corner
 - Change wild encounters & trainer parties
 - Change pc access in pokenav to first menu, and move ribbons to condition submenu
-- Add a means to make trade evos (see Bill's teleporter in hackrom)
 - ReUse of origin cave post-game
 - Buff the encounters at Sky Pillar after the conflict in Sootopolis is solved.
 - When a Gym Leader rematch is ready to happen, make said gym's trainers battle the Player again.
-- Add a NPC that changes IVs, another one that changes EVs.
-See Evie&Ivy in IE.
 - Free up some space for flags and vars by checking trainer flags or if player has items + useless flags like FLAG_SYS_B_DASH
 - Free up some trainers (Rival, Aqua/Magma leaders) by checking MAPSECs and other story-related flags.
 Could use a generic TrainerPartyOverride func
 - Try to recover the item desc header native behavior by checking if the player has the item. destroying window could be checked by its window id